 The first and only pediatric trauma center in Lubbock and the region

-Covenant Chidren's operates the region's only pediatric trauma
+ONLY choice.
+Covenant Children's operates the region's only pediatric

-center (level II).
-We see over 450 pediatric trauma encounters per year.
+trauma center (level II).
+We see over 450 pediatric trauma encounters

-We have a number of specialists -such as pediatric trauma surgeons, pediatric
+per year.
+We have a number of specialists -such as pediatric trauma surgeons,

 Pediatric trauma patients arrive through our

-dedicated pediatric emergency department, the first and only in Lubbock.
+dedicated pediatric emergency department, the first in the region.

 We proudly participate in the Pediatric Trauma Quality Improvement Program